Graduate Program Catalog

 Cal Maritime has taken steps to protect its students by ensuring that its programs are in compliance with other states' requirements as evidenced by the authorizations that it has been granted.
 Cal Maritime is currently approved to offer distance education in the following states and U.S. Territories either independently or under the umbrella of the California State University system.

-Alabama, Alaska, Arizona, Colorado, Connecticut, Delaware, District of Colombia, Florida, Georgia, Hawaii, Idaho, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Ohio, Oregon, South Carolina, Texas*, Vermont, Virginia, Washington, Wisconsin, Wyoming, Utah, American Samoa
+Alabama, Alaska, Arizona, Colorado, Connecticut, Delaware, District of Colombia, Florida, Georgia, Hawaii, Idaho, Indiana, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Texas*, Vermont, Virginia, Washington, Wisconsin, Wyoming, Utah, American Samoa

 *Cal Maritime Academy is not regulated in Texas under Chapter 132 of the Texas Education Code.